-- (a) make a note, whether annexed to the personal data or elsewhere- - (i) of the matters in respect of which the expression of opinion is considered by the requestor to be inaccurate, incomplete, misleading or not up-to-date; and - (ii) in such a way that the personal data cannot be used by any person without the note being drawn to the attention of and being available for inspection by that person; and - (b) attach a copy of the note to the notice referred to in subsection(1) which relates to the data correction request. - (3) In this section, "expression of opinion" includes an assertion of fact which is unverifiable or in all circumstances of the case is not practicable to verify - S.38 Withdrawal of consent to process personal data - (1) A data subject may by notice in writing withdraw his consent to the processing of personal data in respect of which he is the data subject. - (2) The data user shall, upon receiving the notice under subsection (1), cease the processing of the personal data. - S.40 Processing of sensitive personal data not in accordance with the Personal Data Protection Act 2010 - S.42 Failure to comply with

-Commissioner's direction to comply

-with data subject notice to prevent

-processing likely to cause damage or
+- (b) attach a copy of the note to the notice referred to in subsection (1) which relates to the data correction request. - (3) In this section, "expression of opinion" includes an assertion of fact which is unverifiable or in all circumstances of the case is not practicable to verify - S.38 Withdrawal of consent to process personal data - A data subject may by notice in writing withdraw his consent to the processing of personal data in respect of which he is the data subject. - (2) The data user shall, upon receiving the notice under subsection (1), cease the processing of the personal data. - S.40 Processing of sensitive personal data not in accordance with the Personal Data Protection Act 2010 - S.42 Failure to comply with Commissioner's direction to comply with data subject notice to prevent processing likely to cause damage or distress - S.108 Failure to comply with an enforcement notice by the Commissioner - S.113 Search and seizure with warrant

-distress

-A data user who contravenes subsection (2) commits an offense and shall, on conviction, be liable to a fine not exceeding MYR100,000 or to imprisonment for a term not exceeding one year or to both.
+A data user who contravenes subsection (2) commits an offense and shall, on conviction, be liable to a fine not exceeding MYR100,000 or to imprisonment for a term not exceeding one (1) year or to both.